-There is a lot of flexibility today on offer as we have three different routes available for exploring the area north of Ullapool.
-All of the routes head out past the beautiful Lochs Lurgainn and Bad a’ Ghaill on a fantastic, winding, single track road past deserted beaches of white sand.
-This is a fantastic area to explore and all the rides are special in their own way.
-The three loops have something for everybody to spend some time soaking up the sheer natural beauty of this wonderful part of the world.
+There is some flexibility today on offer as we have two different routes available for exploring the area north of Ullapool.
+Both of the routes head out past the beautiful Lochs Lurgainn and Bad a’ Ghaill on a fantastic, winding, single track road past deserted beaches of white sand.
+This is a fantastic area to explore and both rides are special in their own way.
+The loops have something for everybody to spend some time soaking up the sheer natural beauty of this wonderful part of the world.
 If you didn’t fancy a cycle there is an excellent walk to the bone caves of Ullapool or you could simply have a look for the resident seal at the harbour who will gladly relieve you of whatever food you have!

 Thursday: Ullapool to Durness (68 miles) Elevation: 5016ft / 1529m